madi11305/dotfiles/README.md

 ### Dependencies
 **EDIT BEFORE USING STARTX**

-If you want my KDE Plasma setup:
+If you want to use KDE Plasma:
 - plasma package from the standard Arch repositories
 - Uncomment the two lines under **### KDE Plasma ###** only